Black Southwest flight attendant's emotional conversation with white airline CEO

 JacqueRae Hill, from Dallas, Texas, has been a flight attendant with Southwest Airlines for 14 years.
 When the protests turned violent the night of May 29, she was overwhelmed.

-"When I woke up on Friday morning, I went on social media, and that did not help the situation," Hill said in an interview with CNN today.
+"When I woke up on Friday morning, I went on social media, and that did not help the situation," Hill said in an interview with CNN.

 She drove to Dallas Love Field for a flight to Panama City on Friday, praying for something.
 Something like hope.
 Understanding.
 Peace.
 Something to put a smile on her face.
-"It's so difficult with everything going on.
-You want to be informed.
-But my job as a service person to provide somebody with happiness."
+"It's so difficult with everything going on ...
+You want to be informed, you want to know.
+But then at the same time, my job as a service person is to provide somebody with happiness."

-She said she prayed on her way in, "God please help me get to work today."
+She said she prayed on her way in, "God, please help me get to work today."

 The flight started boarding, and Hill performed her usual safety checks, greeting passengers with a hello and a smile that her eyes had to deliver, because she was wearing a mask.
 "I feel stupid, I can't stop smiling, even though you can't see it."